Translation:The school is a place.

 Unfortunately, I also spread the misinformation (which I corrected much later after running into it 3 years into the future).

 They are all use for “things.”
 While English assigns roles to nouns strictly using the position of the noun, Korean does it by marking the noun.
 “John killed Jane” has pretty different semantics than “Jane killed John.”
 The order of the words in English conveys which noun is the subject and which is the object.
+Marking is not strictly necessary if the function of each part can be implied, but the markers are available to be used for clarification.

 David Atkin, nice illustration of the topic marker after school.
 For an excellent youtube video covering subject and topic markers, https://www.youtube.com/watch?v=fCxLNRLntc0 would be 17 1/2 minutes well spent.
 Your next grammar point, though, was a bit off the mark.
 In the sentence "The cat sat on the mat", the word "mat" is actually the object of the preposition "to".
 In Korean, there are different particles for location and direction, and like the verbs, have an opposite sentence placement from English.
 The location and direction particles (akin to English prepositions) 에, 에서, 로, 으로, 한테, 한테서, 에게, 에게서, come after the noun.